- April 24, 2018

 The Quarterfinal Draw

-As is customary for the Copa del Rey, most of the football clubs that have
+As is customary for the Copa del Rey, most of

 Liverpool and Tottenham Hotspur have both had their ups and downs so far in the 2015 2016 season, with the former replacing their coach and the latter going through an early dry spell that saw star striker Harry Kane playing at a lower-than-expected level.
 However, after week five both teams have secured spots in the Europa League 201516 knockout phase, marking a turn in the fortunes of both clubs.